What is the Tapestry Segmentation System?

 Esri has 68 distinctive neighborhood segments.
 But if 68 groups are too detailed, you can use the 14 life mode groups based on lifestyle.

 Who are your best prospects for customers?
-You can use tapestry to find this.
+You can use Esri Tapestry data to find out this type of information.

-For example, if you were to send advertisements blindly to every neighborhood, this creates a lot of waste and is money down the drain.
+For example, if you were to send advertisements blindly to every neighborhood, this would be money down the drain.

 Alternatively, you can market to a lifestyle group with the tapestry data with a clear focus.
 If you know the lifestyle of the neighborhood, it makes sure that you’re reaching the right customers.